Stable almost complex structures on certain $10$-manifolds: The Obstructions

-Furthermore, note that the only obstruction for an extension of a stable complex vector bundle over $M^{7}$ to $M$ lives in $H^{9}(M;\Z)$, we can get that \begin{lemma} Any stable complex vector bundle over $M^{7}$ can be extended to one over $M$. \end{lemma}
+Furthermore, in the stable range, note that the only obstruction for an extension of a complex vector bundle over $M^{(7)}$ to $M$ lives in $H^{9}(M;\Z)$, we can get that \begin{lemma} In the stable range, any complex vector bundle over $M^{(7)}$ can be extended to one over $M$. \end{lemma}

-The main result of this section can be state as:
+Now, the main result of this section can be stated as: